awsdocs/aws-lambda-developer-guide/doc_source/API_CreateFunction.md

 ## Errors<a name="API_CreateFunction_Errors"></a>

+ **CodeSigningConfigNotFoundException**
+The specified code signing configuration does not exist\.
+HTTP Status Code: 404

  **CodeStorageExceededException**
 You have exceeded your maximum total code size per account\.
 [Learn more](https://docs.aws.amazon.com/lambda/latest/dg/limits.html)
+HTTP Status Code: 400

+ **CodeVerificationFailedException**
+The code signature failed one or more of the validation checks for signature mismatch or expiry, and the code signing policy is set to ENFORCE\.
+Lambda blocks the deployment\.
+HTTP Status Code: 400

+ **InvalidCodeSignatureException**
+The code signature failed the integrity check\.
+Lambda always blocks deployment if the integrity check fails, even if code signing policy is set to WARN\.
 HTTP Status Code: 400

  **InvalidParameterValueException**